MRCIEU/gwas-utils/README.md

 Usage: csv_split_on_categorical_column -i infile.csv[.gz] -d " " -c colname

 Options:
-  -i, --input <INPUT>    Input CSV file to process (can be gzipped if filename ends with .gz) -c, --column <COLUMN>  Categorical column name to split on -d, --delim <DELIM>    Delimiter for CSV file reading and writing (default is tab, use " " for space, etc.) [default: \t] -h, --help             Print help
+  -i, --input <INPUT>    Input CSV file (can be gzipped if filename ends with .gz) -c, --column <COLUMN>  Categorical column name to split on -d, --delim <DELIM>    Delimiter for CSV file reading and writing (default is tab, use " " for space, etc.) [default: \t] -h, --help             Print help